-English-two college-level courses minimum

-Mathematics-two college-level courses minimum

-Science-two college-level courses minimum

-Social Studies-two college-level courses minimum

-(one of the courses must be U.S. History)

-An educational psychology course is required for individuals who do not already hold a teaching certificate.

-Proven both oral and written proficiency in the English language Teaching credential in another field (for endorsement only) (Also see Graduate Opportunities section of Bulletin)
+English-two college-level courses minimum Mathematics-two college-level courses minimum Science-two college-level courses minimum Social Studies-two college-level courses minimum (one of the courses must be U.S. History) An educational psychology course is required for individuals who do not already hold a teaching certificate.
+Proven both oral and written proficiency in the English language Teaching credential in another field (for endorsement only) (Also see Graduate Opportunities section of Bulletin) Graduation Requirements:

-Graduation Requirements:

-30 credits

-Required Courses:

-Research:
+Research: 3 cr

-EDFN 508/Introduction to Research and Data-Based Decision Specialization:
+EDFN 508/Introduction to Research and Data-Based Decision

+Specialization: